grafolean/grafolean/README.md

 This software is free (as in beer and as in some of the freedoms), but it is not FOSS.
 License is Commons Clause license (on top of Apache 2.0), which means that source is available and you can use it free-of-charge forever (both non-commercially and commercially), modify it and share modifications.

-What license limits is ability to sell Grafolean to third parties (for example as product, offering support,...); you need a commercial license for that (not yet available, [contact us](mailto:info@grafolean.com) if interested).
-Please [open an issue](https://github.com/grafolean/grafolean/issues) in case of doubt.
+What license limits is ability to sell Grafolean to third parties (for example as product, offering support,...) - you need a commercial license for that (not yet available, [contact us](mailto:info@grafolean.com) if interested).
+Please [open an issue](https://github.com/grafolean/grafolean/issues) or [ask directly](mailto:info@grafolean.com) if in doubt.